 ATOL Protection does not apply to all holiday and travel services on this website.
 Please ask us to confirm what protection may apply to your booking.

-Great Rail Journeys is a member of the Association of Independent Tour Operators, an organisation representing over 150 of Britain's best specialist tour operators.
+As a member of the Great Rail Journeys Group of Companies, Treyn bookings are covered by the Association of Independent Tour Operators, an organisation representing over 150 of Britain's best specialist tour operators.
 Members of AITO strive to create holidays with high levels of professionalism and a shared concern for quality, personal service and customer satisfaction.
 The Association encourages the highest standards in all aspects of tour operating and all members are fully bonded for clients' protection, in compliance with UK and European regulations.
-Great Rail Journeys - like all other AITO members - are also bound by the organisation's Quality Charter.
+Great Rail Journeys Group - like all other AITO members - are also bound by the organisation's Quality Charter.

 AITO sets criteria regarding ownership, finance and quality which must be satisfied before new companies are admitted to membership.
 All members are required to adhere to a Code of Business Practice which encourages high operational standards and conduct.